Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Abstract

 \section{Abstract}

-In the present work, the full one-loop corrections to the production of a light neutral minimal supersymmetric standard model Higgs boson ($h^0$) with a pair of lightest neutralinos (${\tilde{\chi}}_1^0$) in $e^+ e^-$ collisions within the Minimal Supersymmetric Standard Model (MSSM) are presented.
-The details of the renormalization scheme used are presented.
-Our results also include the QED corrections as well as the weak corrections.
-It is found that the contribution from the weak and QED corrections is significant and needs to be taken into account in the future linear collider experiments.
-Numerical results for two different SUSY scenarios ---Higgsino and Gaugino scenarios--- for $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ are given.
+In this work, the radiative corrections to the production of a light Higgs boson ($h^0$) with a pair of lightest neutralinos (${\tilde{\chi}}_1^0$) in $e^+ e^-$ collisions within MSSM are presented, including the on-shell renormalization scheme in the loop calculations.
+We have studied the QED corrections as well as the weak corrections, where the contribution from both corrections is significant and needs to be taken into account in the future linear colliders experiments.
+The result includes the numerical calculations for two different SUSY scenarios---Higgsino and Gaugino scenarios--- for $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$.